UKFELs/Puffin/README.txt

 module load mpi/gcc/openmpi/1.6
 module load /libs/gcc/fftw2/double-mpi/2.1.5

+By default, Puffin will create SDDS files, which may be postprocessed using the SDDS toolkit from Argonne National Lab.
+If you have the hdf5 library available, Puffin can be built to produce hdf5 output, which aids visualisation using MATLAB, VisIt, paraview, matplotlib or other tools.

-You may wish to put these commands into your .bashrc script (or equivalent) to save typing this every time you log in.
+You may wish to put these commands to set your environment into your .bashrc script (or equivalent) to save typing this every time you log in.

+If you do not have these built, you may either contact your system administrator or build these yourself using the bilder package management system.

+To build the software itself you can use cmake, or the scripts provided.

 The example job submission script lanches a job on 1 node, using 12 processes.
 The line